instituutnederlandsetaal/BlackLab/site/docs/server/index.md

 docker compose up -d
 ```

-Your index should now be accessible at http://localhost:8080/blacklab-server/my-index.
+Your corpus should now be accessible at http://localhost:8080/blacklab-server/my-index.

 See the [Docker README](https://github.com/instituutnederlandsetaal/BlackLab/tree/dev/docker#readme) for more details.